security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Guidance on use

-Along with the fields`Start date of organization?`, `Date last cited` and `Open ended?` the field `Date first cited` provides data on the time period we can say an organization has existed.
+Along with the fields`Organization: Start date?`, `Organization: Date last cited` and `Organization: Open-ended?` the field `Organization: Date first cited` provides data about the time period we can evidence an organization has existed.

-The `Date first cited` field contains a date that is either:
+The `Organization: Date first cited` field contains a date that is either:

 * The earliest date found in a source that specifically references an organization; or,
 * The earliest date of publication of sources that make reference to an organization.

-> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all refer to 1 Motorized Brigade, we will use 1 January 2012 as the `Date first cited`.
-If the source published on 1 March 2012 refers to activity of 1 Motorized Brigade that occurred on 30 June 2011, we will use 30 June 2011 as the `Date first cited`.
+> For example, if three sources published on 1 January 2012, 1 February 2012 and 1 March 2012 all refer to 1 Motorized Brigade, we will use 1 January 2012 as the `Organization: Date first cited`.
+If the source published on 1 March 2012 refers to activity of 1 Motorized Brigade that occurred on 30 June 2011, we will use 30 June 2011 as the `Organization: Date first cited`.

-In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in  `Date first cited` .
+In keeping with all date fields we include in this dataset, where our research can only find a year or a year and a month, this can be included in  `Organization: Date first cited` .

-This field is clarified by the field `Start date of organization?` which indicates whether the date included here is the actual date on which an organization was founded.
+This field is clarified by the field `Organization: Start date?` which indicates whether the date included here is the actual date on which an organization was founded.

-## Start date of organization?
+## Organization: Start date? {#organization_date_first_cited_is_start}

 ### Description

-Is the value in  `Date first cited`  the actual date on which an organization was founded, or the earliest date a source has referred to an organization?
+Is the value in  `Organization: Date first cited` the actual date on which an organization was founded, or the earliest date a source has referred to an organization?

 ### Type of field